 Park Protector: A Modern Park and Playground Inspection Option

-As a third-generation company in the park and playground industry, we’ve seen park and playground managers struggle with inspections firsthand for decades.
-We felt there had to be a better way to empower park directors and managers to ensure public park safety without breaking the budget.
-So, we put our certified inspectors and builders to work creating an innovative solution that truly solved the problems that parks and playground managers face.
+As a third-generation company in the park and playground industry, we’ve seen playground managers struggle with inspections for decades.
+There had to be a better way to empower park managers to ensure public park safety on a budget.
+So, we put our certified inspectors and builders to work creating an innovative solution that solved the problems playground managers face.

 The result?
-Park Protector – a web-based software that guides you through the inspection process so you or a member of your team can tackle park and playground safety with ease.
+Park Protector – a web-based software that guides you through the inspection process so you can tackle playground safety easily.

 How it Works: